 Graduate Fellowships and Scholarships:

 Each year, Pomona students and alumni apply for and receive competitive grants to help fund graduate school, research, and other opportunities.
-The CDO Fellowships Advisor, Jennifer Locke is happy to offer guidance on every part of the process, from finding competitive scholarships and fellowships to compiling and submitting your application.
+The CDO Fellowships Advisor, Jason Jeffrey is happy to offer guidance on every part of the process, from finding competitive scholarships and fellowships to compiling and submitting your application.
 For information and a fellowships directory, go to the Fellowships page on our website.

 Free Application for Federal Student Aid (FAFSA):

-If you are studying within the U.S., apply for FAFSA.
+If you are studying within the U.S. and are eligible, fill out the FAFSA.
 Many states and colleges use your FAFSA data to determine your eligibility for state and school aid, and some private financial aid providers may use your FAFSA information to determine whether you qualify for their aid.

 Many resources are available to assist you in applying to graduate and professional school.
 Use Sagehen Career Tools and section 30 of the CDO Library to identify online and print resources to assist as you explore options.